24 July

 No "automatic" additional benefits

-Adapt T&Cs for online trading
+Adapt general terms and conditions for online trading

-No ?reservation of a replacement delivery?
+No "Reservation of a replacement delivery"

 Information on website and GTC must be identical